 Diefenbaker's nebulous policy on nuclear weapons continued throughout the Conservatives' 1963 campaign.
-In the speech he made just before the government fell, the prime minister had promised "flexibility" regarding the nuclear issue, committing to a final decision by the next NATO council meeting in May and vowing that nuclear warheads could readily be acquired if necessary.
-However, Diefenbaker asserted in a campaign speech that Canada's existing NATO arsenal was "useless even when armed with nuclear weapons. ...
-They are only being retained because of the investment.
-He resignation of cabinet ministers George Hees and Pierre Sévigny shortly after the start of the campaign only compounded the perception that Diefenbaker lacked direction on the nuclear issue, with both ministers accusing the prime minister of abandoning Canada's NATO commitments.
-He reasons for the prime minister's vacillation on the issue of nuclear weapons (particularly after the Tories attempts in
+In the speech he made just before the government fell, the prime minister had promised "flexibility" regarding the nuclear issue, committing to a final decision by the next NATO council meeting in May and vowing that nuclear warheads could readily be acquired if necessary.46 Two weeks later, however, Diefenbaker asserted in a campaign speech that Canada's existing NATO arsenal was "useless even when armed with nuclear weapons. ...
+They are only being retained because of the investment."47 The resignation of cabinet ministers George Hees and Pierre Sévigny shortly after the start of the campaign only compounded the perception that Diefenbaker lacked direction on the nuclear issue, with both ministers accusing the prime minister of abandoning Canada's NATO commitments.48 The reasons for the prime minister's vacillation on the issue of nuclear weapons (particularly after the Tories attempts in